Couponing in California: Where to Find Coupons!

 No obnoxious, overly aggressive coupon tactics:

-While this is subjective, I think we can all agree asking a cashier to do 30 transactions back-to-back for you is obnoxious.
+While this is subjective, I think we can all agree that asking a cashier to do 30 transactions back-to-back for you is obnoxious.

 I think we can also agree buying all 50 of a store’s brand X shampoo is obnoxious (because now no one else can do the deal).